ErmelindaRapoli/Html5Template/README.md

 # Description of template
 <ul>
 <li>Html5, CSS3, Javascript, JQuery;</li>
-<li>all pages are composed by a menu, a main content, a footer, a line for copyright;</li>
+<li>all pages are composed by a menu, a main content, a footer, a line for copyright and a notikying for privacy policy;</li>
 <li>all pages are device responsive;</li>
 <li>3 example pages: home, gallery and contact</li>
 <li>Home page shows a slider presentation with caption;</li>
 <li>Gallery page shows an animated filtering and sorting image gallery, divided into album (you can change as you prefer the filtering and sorting mode);</li>
 <li>Contact page shows a google map and a form for direct contact.
 The form fields are validate via jquery validate function.
-You can write by your own the function implementing sending mail.</li>
+You can write by your own the function implementing sending mail;</li>
+<li>one more page for privacy policy.</li>
 </ul>
 # References
 My references on the web: